walkerandie/mac-history/content/articles/land-and-legacy/choosing-a-location.md

 <figure>
    <img src="/mac-history/images/campus-map_005.jpg">
    <figcaption>
         Map with the future campus of Macalester College highlighted in red, located on the Holyoke estate.
-Macalester College Archives
+Macalester College Archives.
    </figcaption>
 </figure>